leontoddjohnson/etc/content/docs/coding/movements/_index.md

   - This applies to stereo track pairs as well.
   - When recording, you'll hear the sound of the slice being overdubbed based on the `pre` level set for that track.
 For more on this, see the [parameters](#parameters) section.
   - The 7th row shows recording progress for the slice (it is also indicated in the **slice waveform** display).
+- *Recording takes precedence.* So, if a track is recording, it will not play any step until the recording is through.

 ### tape levels